The X Factor Vitamin In Cheese

 Pasteurization was invented to kill pathogens in milk and subsequently in cheese too.
 But it also impacts the microorganisms responsible for complex tastes and aromas and removes the good bacteria that help those bugs in your gut thrive.
 The dangers associated with unpasteurized milk — such as salmonella, E. coli, and Listeria — aren't what they used to be if the milk is handled correctly.
 Raw milk cheese is waging a comeback because science has progressed.
 Raw milk cheese abounds in enzymes that help to digest the fats and proteins.
 When the food you eat has abundant bacteria and enzymes, then the digestive system is not overtaxed.
 Raw milk cheeses are showing up everywhere.
 They're full of flavor and raw milk cheese tastes so much better that you don't need as much to feel satisfied.
 In March 2009, U.S. News & World Report stated that consumption of raw milk, and cheese made from it, may significantly lower the symptoms of allergic reactions such as asthma, hay fever, and eczema.
-This is due to the many good bacteria in these foods.
 Cheese made from raw milk is aged a minimum of 60 days by current law, and that makes a big difference in the safety of these cheeses.

 Vitamin K2 - The X Factor

-Cheese is loaded with Vitamin K2 which has been referred to as the X factor by Dr. Weston Price.
+Cheese is loaded with vitamin K2 which has been referred to as the X factor by Dr. Weston Price.
 He has been called the “Isaac Newton of Nutrition.”
 He traveled the world in the early 20th century studying the relationship between diet and disease in different populations.
 He was on a constant search to find the causes of dental decay and physical degeneration that he observed in his dental practice.
 His findings discovered that the non-industrial diets were high in some unidentified nutrient which seemed to provide protection against tooth decay and many chronic diseases.
 He referred to this mystery nutrient as “Activator X” (the X factor) which is now believed to have been vitamin K2.
-1

 Most have believed that the benefits of vitamin K2 are limited to its role in blood clotting and that vitamins K1 and K2 are simply different forms of the same vitamin—with the same functions.
 However, the role of vitamin K2 in the body extends far beyond clotting and may help in the prevention of chronic diseases.
 Vitamin K2 has many functions not associated with K1 - so many that researchers insist that K1 and K2 are best seen as two different vitamins entirely.
 Most people are deficient and not getting enough Vitamin K2.